Nicholas Birrell

 1994 – 2001 |

-of Investments I was responsible for the overall management of about $8
+Investments I was responsible for the overall management of about $8 billion

-billion of funds under management.
-In June 1995 I became County's second
+of funds under management.
+In June 1995 I became County's second Chief

-Chief Executive in its ten year history.
-In 1997 I managed the company
+Executive in its ten year history.
+In 1997 I managed the company through its

-through its sale to National Australia Bank.
-Following the acquisition,
+sale to National Australia Bank.
+Following the acquisition, County reached

-County reached its 15th anniversary with $15 billion of funds
+its 15th anniversary with $15 billion of funds under management.

-the starting point for County's top-down investment process.
-In 2000 I
+for County's top-down investment process.
+In 2000 I managed the company

 1990 – 1994 |